Doxecitine/doxribtimine

 Doxecitine/doxribtimine, sold under the brand name Kygevvi, is a fixed-dose combination medication used for the treatment of thymidine kinase 2 deficiency.
 It contains the pyrimidine nucleosides, doxecitine (deoxycytidine) and doxribtimine (thymidine).

 The most common side effects include diarrhea, vomiting, increase in liver enzymes, and abdominal pain.

 Doxecitine/doxribtimine was approved for medical use in the United States in November 2025.
+The US Food and Drug Administration considers it to be a first-in-class medication.

 Medical uses

 Doxecitine/doxribtimine is indicated for the treatment of thymidine kinase 2 deficiency in people with an age of symptom onset on or before twelve years of age.

 Thymidine kinase 2 deficiency is a rare, inherited genetic disorder that affects the body's ability to produce and repair mitochondrial DNA.
 Conditions that cause low levels of mitochondrial DNA, including thymidine kinase 2 deficiency, can be called mitochondrial depletion syndromes.
 Symptoms of thymidine kinase 2 deficiency can include muscle weakness and respiratory (breathing) failure.
 While the exact frequency of thymidine kinase 2 deficiency is not known, it is considered very rare.
 Approximately 120 people have been described in the medical literature, although the condition may be underdiagnosed.